blankenshipg17/ISPel-content-web-applications/web-apps/software_design_and_javaScript/file6/index.md

 ## Flowchart

-* Let’s use a flowchart to clarify HW4 part 1.
 * A flowchart is a type of diagram that represents an algorithm, workflow or process.
 * Five basic flowchart elements:
   * Terminal Box - Start / End